 The DMM solution MUST be able to co-exist with existing network deployments and end hosts.
-For example, depending on the environment in which DMM is deployed, DMM solutions may need to be compatible with other deployed mobility protocols or may need to interoperate with a network or mobile hosts/routers that do not support DMM protocols.
+For example, depending on the environment in which DMM is deployed, DMM solutions may need to be compatible with other deployed mobility protocols or may need to co-exist with a network or mobile hosts/routers that do not support DMM protocols.
+The mobile node may also move between different access networks, where some of them may neither support DMM nor another mobility protocol.
 Furthermore, a DMM solution SHOULD work across different networks, possibly operated as separate administrative domains, when allowed by the trust relationship between them.

-Motivation: The motivations of this requirement are (1) to preserve backwards compatibility so that existing networks and hosts are not affected and continue to function as usual, and (2) enable inter-domain operation if desired.
+Motivation: (a) to preserve backwards compatibility so that existing networks and hosts are not affected and continue to function as usual, and (b) enable inter-domain operation if desired.

-This requirement addresses the following related problem O-PS2.
+This requirement addresses the following related problem PS7 in Section 4.